lhy11009/aspectLib/README.md

 * restart a case if it doesn't reach the end time I set here (e.g. due to a maintainance of the server).

+## Prepare cases

+### Create new case

+I put the configurations in a json file and wrote a script in each project to create new cases

+These options are read into a CASE_OPT class, While the operations are defined in a CASE class.
+In all the operations, I took the approach of first importing a prm file and then substitute the entries.

+An example usage (TwoDSubduction)
+	Lib_TwoDSubduction0_Cases create_with_json -j \
+        /home/lochy/ASPECT_PROJECT/TwoDSubduction/wb_create_test/configure_1.json \n\

+### Cooperate with Hefesto

+I wrote a python script "PostHefesto.py"

+The job it does is:

+Check file format (for the first and second entries, I.e. P and T)

+Convert Hefesto file to perplex table

+Resample in terms of P and T

+Fix other fields if they are missing (but not P and T)

+This is a test called test_post_hefesto.py in the integration folder.
+Look at that to see how this work.

 ## Post-process

 (todo) change usage of case.prm to output/original.prm